-The restaurant and cafe culture is edgy and trendy.
+The restaurant and cafe culture is edgy and trendy, and I had to include quite a few finds in this Slovenia travel guide.
 There are no big restaurant chains – just small, cute shops and restaurants lining the cobblestone streets.
 It really is different than a lot of Balkan cities.
 It’s like you mix the trendy restaurant and cafe vibes of Melbourne into a forward-thinking Eastern European city, with a bit of ancient Roman history and edgy street art vibes of a recent country that just became independent from communism 25 years ago and has been through a lot.
 Throw in a lot of color, cobblestone, a bit of mediterranean flair, and baroque architecture… and you get Ljubljana!

 Like I said before, they recently closed off the entire city center to cars and taxis – the only vehicles that can operate are methane-run busses and little solar powered golf carts and tram things.
 This completely opens up the city, and there are pedestrians and bikes whizzing by every which way – much more room for activities.

 Tivoli Park + Surrounds

 Tivoli Park is a massive park on the side of the city, with tons of walking trails going up into hills beyond it.
 I went on quite a long adventure hike up into the forests.
 There’s a lot to explore!
 There are sports complexes, walking and biking trails, and exercise classes circling up on the grass.
 It’s definitely a good place to explore or relax in Ljubljana.

 My tour guide told me that Ljubljana was the only city with a big market right in the city center.
 Apparently all of the dozens of market stalls are buzzing with life on Sundays – selling fruits, vegetables, flowers, and local produce, right in the city center by the river and along a massive arcade.
 They even have a milk vending machine that cuts out the middle man between farm and household, so you can get (very) cheap milk straight from the source.